Code-Institute-Submissions/movie-night/README.md

 # UX Design

-Since the application is currently command-line based, the UX focuses only on clarity, ease of use, and providing helpful feedback:
+Since the application is currently a simple command-line based, the UX focuses only on clarity of messages, ease of use:

 - **Intuitive Commands:** Provide a clean and clear interface and messages to guide users through filtering and selection.
 - **Informative Prompts:** Provide clear prompts to help users understand what input is expected at each stage.